top of page

 Living in the Creator's Gift Economy

-In this lecture, Andrew will explore what the gift economy is, and how it contrasts with the market economy.
-Despite the fact that all of us live every day in "the Creator's gift economy," most of us live our lives with a market mentality.
-The difference has special relevance for the arts and artists.
+Andrew Fellows explores what the ‘gift economy’ is, and how it contrasts with the "market economy."
+Even though all of us live every day in "the Creator's gift economy," most of us live our lives with a "market mentality."
+The difference has special relevance for the arts and for artists.

 Andrew Peterson